lukkelele/LukkelEngine/README.md

 The sandbox is simply a child of *Application* and implements custom layers that are inserted on to the engine.
 This is done to simulate a real life example of actually using the engine.
-Not that anyone besides me ever will do that, still I think it is appropriate to code *as if* that was the case.
+Not that anyone besides me ever will do that, still I think it is appropriate to code *as if* that is the case.